tonedevs/ruby-dungeon/README.md

 #### Game Over

-- If player lives reach 0, the player returns to the entrance.
-Inventory, max health, and lock states are not reset.
+- If player lives reach 0, the game is reset.
 - The game is intended to be completed in a short amount of time; navigating away or logging out and returning to the game will reset the environment and item database.

 #### Winning